Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Data_fetching_with_a_loader.md

 The `useLoaderData` is a hook which we can execute to get access to the closest "loader" data.
 So ==you can access "loader" function data with the help of `useLoaderData` in _any component on the same level or lower level than the component where you added the "loader" function_==, so the route on which you added the "loader" function.

 > **Note**: ==**You can use `useLoaderData` in the element that's assigned to a route _and_ in all components that might be used inside that element**==.
 You just have to be careful that you're not allowed to use `useLoaderData` on a higher level than you're fetching the data.

+You can use this hook in any component or any custom hook, not just the Route element.
+It will return the data from the nearest route on context.

 ## Where should "loader" function code be stored?